Teacher of the Year

 · Committees select one teacher from each category (pre-K–4, 5–8, 9–12) to represent the district in the region-level selection process.
 Please note that these categories refer to the grade taught by the teacher and do not refer to the grade structure or designation of the school.

 · Director of schools (or designee) must submit the names of the district-level Teachers of the Year using the online district-level Teacher of the Year Report Form by 11:59 p.m.
 CT on Jan.
 22, 2023.

 · After director of schools (or designee) submission, each district-level Teacher (from each category) must complete part I of the Teacher of the Year application and submit electronically by 11:59 p.m.
 CT on Feb.
 6, 2023.

 For Region-Level Application

-- District-level Teachers of the Year must submit an electronic application here no later than 11:59 p.m.
-CT on February 27, 2022 in order to participate in the region-level Teacher of the Year selection process.
+- District-level Teachers of the Year must submit an electronic application no later than 11:59 p.m.
+CT on February 26, 2023 in order to participate in the region-level Teacher of the Year selection process.
+A link to the online application will be provided to finalists.
 Please type responses directly into the online form.
 Do not exceed any word limits noted in the application.

 For State-Level Application